GiuseppeRudi/groundeffect-f1-dw/README.md

   <img src="docs/readme_assets/tableau/qualifying_vs_race.png" alt="Qualifying versus Race Tableau dashboard" width="98%">
 </p>

-Project status: Completed and archived
+## Project status

+> [!IMPORTANT]
+> **Feature-complete and intentionally archived.** Ground Effect is the final version
-This repository contains the final version of a university Data Warehouse project developed for academic purposes.
-The project is no longer actively maintained.
+> of a university Data Warehouse project completed to a professional portfolio

----
+> standard.
+The repository is preserved as a documented, reproducible reference
+> implementation rather than an actively evolving product.

 <p align="center">
-  Built to make Formula 1 data explainable, reproducible, and ready for visual analysis.
+  <strong>Built to make Formula 1 data explainable, reproducible, and ready for visual analysis.</strong><br>
+  Data engineering, quality, and analytics across the full race weekend.
 </p>